billyjbryant/PokeAlarmWiki/Geofences.md

 ## Geofence Generator: Draw Your Own Geofence
 These are handy web tool to create and visualize your desired geofence.
-Jason's [A Better Fence Editor](http://geo.jasparke.net/) - Currently reccomended by RocketMap To use it:
+Jason's [A Better Fence Editor](http://geo.jasparke.net/) - Currently recommended by RocketMap To use it:
 1. Create a fence name, color and click Create.
-(If you have a fence already paste it into the Cordinate Set)
+(If you have a fence already paste it into the Coordinate Set)
 2. Click for each geofence point until you have made made a full circle.
 3. Click Exp (Export) From there you can copy, paste or click download with or without fence name tag.
 4. To better manage all your geofences in one file you can save a json file that saves everything as you have it.